Checking if sensor (kinect) is working.

 - Run Configuration Verifier

-- Check if kinect is running at 30 FPS, below this value there might be a problems with the software
+- Check if kinect is running at 30 FPS, below this value there might be problems with the software

 What to do when you have less than 30 fps?

 - Check that the USB cable is plugged into a USB 3 port (blue colour) or newer (red, pink, etc.).
-USB 2.0 is black
+USB 2.0 is black;

-- Kinect is damaged
+- Kinect is damaged;

-- Update kinect Drivers
+- Update kinect Drivers.

 Kinect Sensor – Connects and disconnects in a loop

-- Make sure that “Microphone access for this device is on”:
+- Make sure that “Microphone access for this device is on” for the Kinect sensor;

 Windows 11 and Realtek audio conflict